Lambda-School-Labs/labs9-dont-eat-that/README.md

 ##### GET https://spoonacular-recipe-food-nutrition-v1.p.rapidapi.com/recipes/extract

 Given a URL of a website where a recipe is provided, attempts to parse the website and extract information about the recipe in question.

+### Images

+Our landing page image was sourced from Unsplash (Brooke Lark) at the following address: https://unsplash.com/photos/08bOYnH_r_E.
+The favicon main image was sourced from Pexels (Alexander Dummmer) at the following address: https://www.pexels.com/photo/food-plate-chocolate-dessert-132694/.
+The default image for recipes was also sourced at Pexels (Pixabay) at the following address: https://www.pexels.com/photo/aroma-chili-condiments-cook-357743/.
+The import recipe photo was sourced at Pexels (Lukasz Dziegel) at the following address: https://www.pexels.com/photo/grilled-dish-with-vegetables-on-round-white-ceramic-plate-1440119/.

+The recipe images, other than the default image, are dependant on the user.
+We have no control of where the images are taken from and their license.

+The Unsplash license is at the following page: https://unsplash.com/license and the license for Pexel is at the following page: https://www.pexels.com/photo-license/.

 ### Contributing